 Maca for physical performance, energy ⚡

 Legend has it that the Incans would eat maca before going into battle to give them strength and energy.

-Most studies on the benefits of the root have used animal subjects, but a 2020 review of maca studies in the journal of the Royal Society of Chemistry noted that members of a Cusco soccer team experienced gains after taking 1500 mg/day of maca after 60 days.
+Most studies on the benefits of the root are with animal subjects, but a 2020 review of maca studies noted that members of a Cusco soccer team experienced gains after taking 1500 mg/day of maca after 60 days.